madetech/learn/workshops/06-Gem-Packaging-Workshop/README.md

 `$ cat wrapped.txt | wwrap --undo`

 Implement this change, ensuring your business logic lives in your Gem.
 You are expected to release a new version.

+## Dependency upgrade path

+Suppose we only built the command line application, and we reused the word wrap Gem that someone else wrote.

+Let's also imagine that the upstream development team are regularly patching the Gem to resolve bugs and add new features.

+Let us also suppose that the word wrap Gem releases frequently (once per day or per week).

+We want to take advantage of those bug fixes and new features, but we must also ensure the quality of our application for our users.

+What part of our development process ensures that we can update the Gems without breaking our application?

+Can you describe the steps you'd take to when first requiring and upgrading Gems?

+Did you build your command line application to have an easy dependency upgrade path?